pavoltravnik/maxims-of-law/maxims-of-law.md

 Omnis conclusio boni et veri judicii sequitur ex bonis et veris praemissis et dictis juratorem.
 Every conclusion of a good and true judgment arises from good and true premises, and the sayings of jurors.
 Co.
 Litt.
 226.

-Omnis consensus t ollit errorem.
+Omnis consensus tollit errorem.
 Every consent removes error.
 2 Inst.
 123.

 Omnis definitio in jure periculosa est; parum est enim ut non subverti posset.
 Every devinition in law is perilous, and but a little may reverse it.
 Dig.
 50, 17, 202.